 From my personal experience, it is not only possible to form strong and valuable friendships in just a few weeks, but also deeper than the ones were present in my life for 20 years.
 Moreover, I developed into an international nomad who instead of laughing at people whose beliefs I don’t understand and therefore disagree with, now listens to them and tries to learn from them.
 Opening my mind to the unknown and consequently uncomfortable, I managed to connect with people from all different racial and religious backgrounds.

 Due to this power, only limited time together was enough to create relationships that survived over years with little effort to maintain and still gave more value than those needing a lot of maintenance.
 Maybe due to their intensity, the ties hold strong.

-As a modern age nomad, I learnt to make an honest and deep first impression.
-No stories about being drunk on a party, no asking about what their parents are doing, no quizzing about their jobs and how they like the country…instead I ask about how travelling changed their mentality, when do they feel lonely, what are the milestones in their adult life and how did they react when someone was racist against them.
-Do you see the clear difference?
+As a modern age nomad, I learned to make an honest and deep first impression.
+No stories about being drunk on a party, no asking about what their parents are doing, no quizzing about their jobs and how they like the country…instead I ask about how traveling changed their mentality, when do they feel lonely, what are the milestones in their adult life and how did they react when someone was racist against them.
+Do you see a clear difference?
 By asking profound questions, you get profound answers.
-Your conversation partner instantly opens up – as it is easier to be honest with a stranger – and the discussion becomes memorable.
+Your conversation partner instantly opens up – as it is easier, to be honest with a stranger – and the discussion becomes memorable.
 You become memorable.